kn-spa-i-blsps/FlySearch/README.md

    - OpenAI: `OPEN_AI_KEY`
    - Gemini: `GEMINI_AI_KEY`
 5. Optional (for non-LAN connection): `cloudflared` installed on the laptop.
+6. For server-side video conversion in `PULL_RECORDINGS`: `ffmpeg` available in the server runtime.

 ### Step A: prepare environment files